tedee-com/tedee-api-doc/docs/source/howtos/operate-locks.rst

 Checking operation progress
 ---------------------------

 The lock/unlock/pull actions will take few seconds so you must somehow check the progress.
-To do that first call  :doc:`Get device operation endpoint <../endpoints/device/get-device-operation>` with the operationId you received when you called lock/unlock/pull endpoint, to ensure operation is completed check fields "status" and "result", if the operation was succesfull the first field should have value "COMPLETED" and the second one "0" after that you can simply call the :doc:`Sync single endpoint <../endpoints/lock/sync-single>` to get new lock status.
+To do that first call the :doc:`Get device operation endpoint <../endpoints/device/get-device-operation>` with the operationId you received when you called lock/unlock/pull endpoint.
+To ensure that operation is completed check fields "status" and "result", if the operation was succesfull the first field should have value "COMPLETED" and the second one "0".
+After that you can simply call the :doc:`Sync single endpoint <../endpoints/lock/sync-single>` to get new lock status.

 Sample sync single request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^